rahulshankariyer/PortolioProject/README.md

 The steady increase in Vaccinations combined with a similar decrease in Covid-19 Infections & Deaths suggests that the vaccines are indeed proving effective in countering the Covid-19 Pandemic.

 ## IV.
-Final Year Project 2018-2019 - Application of Discriminant Analysis for Predicting Medical Diagnosis in Decision Support System
+Final Year Project 2018-2019 - Application of Discriminant Analysis for Predicting Medical Diagnosis of Cancer & Diabetes and Identification of Compounds in Herbal Plants

 ## Table of Contents

 1. Project Objective
 2. Data Source
 3. Data Used
+4. About Each Dataset
+5. Data Transformations
-4. Tools Used
+6. Tools Used
-5. Analysis
+7. Analysis
-6. Conclusion
+8. Conclusion
-7. Note
+9. Note

 ### 1. Project Objective